SAEM-Lab/SAEM-Lab.github.io/_pages/Research.md

 <!-- ![](/images/Draft%20Group%20Overview.png) -->
 <!-- Overview image, not helpful? -->

-At the SAM lab, we aim to employ the most powerful computational techniques available to tackle crucial materials challenges for a better world.
+At the SAM lab, we develop and employ the most powerful computational techniques available to tackle crucial materials challenges for a better world.
 Currently, this includes quantum-mechanical (e.g. DFT, GW) and machine-learning approaches, which we use to investigate, design and develop advanced materials across a range of technologies.

-We have a particularly strong interest in materials for energy conversion (such as solar cells, photocatalysts and thermoelectrics) and energy storage (primarily batteries).
+We have a particularly strong interest in materials for energy conversion (such as solar cells, photocatalysts and thermoelectrics) and energy storage (e.g. batteries).
-Some core areas of focus are given below, but we are flexible to the skillsets and interests of those who join our team!
+Some core focus areas are given below, but we are flexible to the skillsets and interests of those who join our team!

-**Collaboration and conferences (with a photo from one perhaps?)**

 ## Our Tools
 <div style="float: right; width: 200px; margin-left: 15px;">